(The music cover of the movie – excellent compositions by AR Rahman. Image source: http://en.wikipedia.org/)

-However it being a Gautham directed movie, one can expect some “freshness” to the same old story.
-Good picturisation of the background scene during the song scenes is simply excellent.
+However it is a Gautham directed movie, one can expect some “freshness” to the same old story.
+The good picturisation of the background scene during the song scenes is simply excellent.

 The picturisation of the songs is simply remarkable and they complete the magic.

 God knows how Goutham gets his ideas and the eye of Manoj Paramahamsa who’s done ‘Eeram’ before, not just his eye that thought of those exotic locations but his ‘lens eye’ as well that caught all those beautiful locales.